discord-samba/localization/_guides/writing_localization_files.md

 ## Defining String Resources

 Localization string resources are defined as key-value pairs within `.lang` files where the value is the body containing all text between its key and the next, or the end of the file.
-The key itself must be alpha-numeric with underscores allowed, and must be the first thing on a line.
-Whitespace is not allowed anywhere within the key declaration syntax.
+The key itself must be alpha-numeric with underscores allowed (Following Javascript's identifier rules), and the key declaration must be the first thing on a line.
+Whitespace is not allowed anywhere within the key declaration.
 Anything resembling a localization string resource key that is syntactically invalid will be parsed as part of the previous string resource, or discarded as header comments if appearing as the first item in a `.lang` file.

 Localization string resource definition syntax is as follows: